South of Midnight: Development

 South of Midnight was developed by Compulsion Games, the creators of We Happy Few and Contrast.
 It marks Compulsion's first game developed under Xbox Game Studios, following their acquisition by the company in 2018.
 The game was originally developed under the codename "Project Midnight".
 Details of the game first leaked via Windows Central in 2021, where concept art was revealed.
-The game was officially announced at Xbox Games Showcase on June 11, 2023, during Summer Game Fest.
+The game was announced at Xbox Games Showcase on June 11, 2023, during Summer Game Fest.
 On June 9, 2024, Compulsion Games showcased the first gameplay trailer for the game and announced that it would be released in 2025.

 The stop-motion cutscenes were created with the help of Clyde Henry Productions.
-Maquettes of clay stop motion figures were used to create the unique art style.
+Maquettes of clay stop motion figures were used to create the art style.
 The game has a dark modern folktale driven by character development, lyrical music inspired by the American South, and a narrative that delves into Southern folklore.

+Release

+South of Midnight was released on April 8, 2025 for Windows and Xbox Series X/S. It became available on Xbox Game Pass on its day of release.
+Pre-ordering the premium edition of the game granted early access from April 3.

+On March 6, 2026, it was announced that South of Midnight would be releasing on PlayStation 5 and Nintendo Switch 2 on March 31.

+Following its split from Xbox and return as an independent studio in 2026, Compulsion Games retained the rights to South of Midnight.